 Here is a generic gi size chart for Judo / Jiu-jitsu gi.
 Pick a gi based on your height, and you should be good to go.
-For example, if you are 5'11" and weigh 170 lbs, your size is in between 4 or 5.
-The size 4 will fit you fine, but you need to wash in cold water and drip dry only.
-Not so convenient.
-So...
-You can get size 5, use hot water to wash, and and use the hot dryer to dry.
-Everyone will say that's a no-no, but that's how I do it.
+For example, if you are 5'11" and weigh 180 lbs, your size is 4 by height, but 5 by weight.
+The size 4 will fit you little snug, and size 5 will be little roomy.
+Wash in cold water and drip dry only.
 Just in case you picked a wrong size, just ask for exchange.
 No big deal.
 Because you washed it once, technically it's not "brand new" but it's not exactly used either.
 Just don't wear it past a thanksgiving dinner with gravy sauce and say the gi is too small.

 1. Wash your gi as soon as possible after each practice.